microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 at end is a single value: the classification confidence.

 Here the input is a bicycle, and the node at the right with the highest value is "bicycle".
-The image has been correclty identified.
+The image has been correctly identified.

 ### SLIDE: Filters (1)